Suriname

-Suriname, officially the Republic of Suriname, (Note: Republiek Suriname /nl/) is a country in northern South America, also considered as part of the Caribbean and the West Indies.
-Situated slightly north of the equator, over 90% of its territory is covered by rainforest, the highest proportion of forest cover in the world.
-Suriname is bordered by the Atlantic Ocean to the north, French Guiana to the east, Guyana to the west, and Brazil to the south.
-It is the smallest country in South America by both population and territory, (Note: Both French Guiana and Falkland Islands are less extensive and populous, but they are an overseas department and region of France and an overseas territory of the United Kingdom respectively.) with around inhabitants in 2021 in an area of approximately 163820. km2.
+Suriname, officially the Republic of Suriname, (Note: Republiek Suriname /nl/) is a country on the northern coast of South America, also considered part of the Caribbean region.
+Situated slightly north of the equator, over 90% of its territory is covered by rainforest, the second-highest proportion of forest cover in the world.
+Suriname is bordered by the Atlantic Ocean to the north, French Guiana to the east, Brazil to the south, and Guyana to the west.
+It is the smallest sovereign country in South America by both population and territory, (Note: Both French Guiana and Falkland Islands are less extensive and populous, but they are an overseas department and region of France and an overseas territory of the United Kingdom respectively.) with around inhabitants in 2021 in an area of approximately 165940. km2.
 The capital and largest city is Paramaribo, which is home to roughly half the population.

-Suriname was inhabited as early as the fourth millennium BC by various indigenous peoples, including the Arawaks, Caribs, and Wayana.
+Suriname was inhabited as early as the fourth millennium BC by various Indigenous peoples, including the Lokono, Kalina, and Wayana.
 Europeans arrived and contested the area in the 16th century, with the Dutch controlling much of the country's current territory by the late 17th century.
 Under Dutch rule, Suriname was a lucrative plantation colony focused mostly on sugar; its economy was driven by African slave labour until the abolition of slavery in 1863.
 Approximately 300,000 enslaved Africans were taken to Suriname during the transatlantic slave trade, from the mid-1600s to the early 1800s.
 After 1863, indentured servants were recruited mostly from British India and the Dutch East Indies.
 In 1954, Suriname became a constituent country of the Kingdom of the Netherlands.
 On 25 November 1975, it became independent following negotiations with the Dutch government.
 Suriname continues to maintain close diplomatic, economic, and cultural ties with the Netherlands.
 Surinamese culture and society strongly reflect the legacy of Dutch colonial rule.

-It is the only independent state outside Europe where Dutch is the official and prevailing language of government, business, media, and education; an estimated 60% of the population speaks Dutch as a native language.
-Sranan Tongo, an English-based creole language, is a widely used lingua franca.
+Suriname is the only independent state outside Europe where Dutch is the official and prevailing language of government, business, media, and education; an estimated 60% of the population speaks Dutch as a native language.
+Sranan Tongo, an English-based creole language, is a widely used lingua franca and English itself is also widely spoken, understood and used.
 Most Surinamese are descendants of slaves brought from Africa by Europeans, and indentured labourers brought from Asia by the Dutch.
 Suriname is highly diverse, with no ethnic group forming a majority; proportionally, its Muslim and Hindu populations are some of the largest in the Americas.
 Most people live along the northern coast, centred on Paramaribo, making Suriname one of the least densely populated countries on Earth.

 It is a developing country with a high level of human development; its economy is heavily dependent on its abundant natural resources, namely bauxite, gold, petroleum, and agricultural products.
 Suriname is a member of the Caribbean Community (CARICOM), the United Nations, the Organisation of Islamic Cooperation and the Organization of American States.